mlsayre/minitest-speaks/README.md

 Installation
 ============
 First, make sure you have MiniTest or one of its flavors installed.
 Then, add the 'minitest-speaks' gem to the :test group in your project's Gemfile.
-Since **'minitest-speaks' requires the 'speaker' gem**, make sure that is also added to the :test group if it is not already installed.
 Your Gemfile should look something like this:

         group :test do
           gem 'minitest'
           # or whataver MiniTest flavor you like ... gem 'minitest-rails-capybara'
           gem 'minitest-speaks'
-          gem 'speaker'
         end

 ... and 'bundle install'.
 If you do not hear "Done" after successfully installing the gem(s) and running your tests, you may need to install an audio player for your machine: